Free shipping to the US on orders over $150

 Tip: If you feel that the mochi is too sticky, just sprinkle some more potato starch onto your hands and onto the mochi dough.

 Daifuku is not suitable for storage in the refrigerator, as the mochi part quickly becomes hard if it is too cold.
-Also, strawberries are fresh food.
-Store at room temperature in a cool place (10-20℃) away from high temperatures and humidity, and eat up as much as possible by the end of the day.
+Also, strawberries are a fresh food.
+Store them at room temperature in a cool place (10-20℃), away from high temperatures and humidity, and consume them as soon as possible, ideally by the end of the day.

 Recommended products for this recipe